Mhart12/tow-lots/README.md

 ## Possible steps:

 * Review the existing data source
+* Interview Tow Services Section Section Staff and identify an agency project champion
+* Conduct user interviews with salvage dealers that do and do not participate in the auctions
 * Design a system
+* Wireframe a user interface
 * Create a road map and issues that can be followed to implement
 * Implement